Keeper is a Zero-Knowledge Platform Committed to GDPR Compliance

 How does Keeper Security help with our GDPR Compliance?

 Zero-knowledge Architecture and Security: Keeper’s password manager is built from the ground-up on the idea that the individual user is the only person that can access their data.
 This is in perfect alignment with GDPR principles and data protection requirements.
 All encryption is done on the individual’s device(s).
 The data is encrypted in transit with Transport Layer Security (TLS) and stored in AES-256 encrypted ciphertext.
 By separating the data and encryption keys, no Keeper employee is ever able to access customer vault data.
-As per Article 34, if Keeper vault data were ever breached, the ciphertext would worthless to the attackers and therefore no notification would be required.
+As per Article 34, if Keeper vault data were ever breached, the ciphertext would be worthless to the attackers and therefore no notification would be required.

 In addition to regular security reviews and tests, Keeper is SOC 2 Type 2 certified and ISO27001 certified annually.